UPDATED: 7:05 a.m. ET, Aug. 3, 2021

 According to some very brief and unofficial research online and especially on social media, it looks like the observation (holiday?) was being celebrated on Twitter as far back as 2012.
 Of course, that research also uncovered extreme instances of anti-Black racism with those National Watermelon Day tweets, making it even more of a burning question to find out how the day even come into existence.

-In case you missed it, watermelon is all but tantamount to the same racist trope as Black people eating fried chicken.
+In case you missed it, watermelon is all but tantamount to the same inane racist trope as Black people eating fried chicken.
 Black people and foods as a collective negative stereotype originated back in the late 19th century through racist images associated with Black folks eating.
-Watermelon was somehow one of the mainstays in those images, Dr. Psyche Williams-Forson, associate professor and chair of African American studies at the University of Maryland, told Huff Post about the oblong green striped fruit last year.
+Watermelon was somehow one of the mainstays in those images, Dr. Psyche Williams-Forson, associate professor and chair of African American studies at the University of Maryland, told the Huff Post about the oblong green striped fruit last year.